Spexon/PersonalProject/README.md

 Use java to build a game from scratch

 Chart Boundaries:
+limitations to OS
+Don't own a Raspberry Pi

 Success Criteria:
 Minimal bugs
 Be proud of what I have created
 Learned about GUIs